-Because of its nourishing and energizing qualities, panjeeri is frequently consumed by new moms.
+Because of its nourishing and energizing qualities, Panjiri recipeis are frequently consumed by new moms.
 Since it gives them a lot of energy and nutrition and aids in the body’s recovery from the strain of childbirth, women from the subcontinent actually look forward to eating it in the days following giving birth.

 INGREDIENTS FOR PANJIRI RECIPE